IsaqueFranklin/bare-metal/learnc-notes.md

 - You must always specify the size of the array.
 C does not provide dynamic arrays out of the box (you have to use a data structure like a linked list for that).

+STRINGS
+- In C, strings are a special king of array: a string is an array of char values: char name[7];
+- A strings can be initialized like a normal array: char name[7] = { 'F', 'l', 'a', 'v', 'i', 'o' };
+- char name[7] = "Flavio";
+- You can print a string via printf() using %s : printf("%s", name);
+- the last character of a string must be a 0 value and we must make space for it.

+- #include <string.h>
+- And once you do that, you have access to: strcpy() to copy a string over another string strcat() to append a string to another string strcmp() to compare two strings for equality strncmp() to compare the first n characters of two strings strlen() to calculate the length of a string and many, many more.